 and North London showed that half of young British males thought it acceptable, in one circumstance or another, to force a woman to have sex.

-(research series 11/07) which concludes that there is clear and consistent [evidence that] exposure to pornography puts one at increased risk for ... committing sex offences... and accepting rape myths.
-In December the University of
+a research paper (research series 11/07) which concludes that there is clear and consistent [evidence that] exposure to pornography puts one at increased risk for ... committing sex offences... and accepting rape myths.
+In December

 The BBFC, and its appeals committee, are getting increasingly out of step with the realities of modern life.
 The Bill seeks to bring Parliamentary scrutiny both to the process of selecting the principal officers of the Board and of determining

 changes to the guidelines used by BBFC examiners.
 The bill would also abolish the current appeals committee, which has consistently taken a much laxer line than even the BBFC, and replace it with a jury, drawn at random from a list of volunteers.